POPULATION ECOLOGY & EVOLUTIONARY GENETICS GROUP

-We explore the processes that cause and constrain evolutionary change to learn how those processes shape the generation, maintenance, and loss of biodiversity at genetic and species levels.
-We use multiple study systems, often systems experiencing substantial environmental change, to address our questions.
+We explore how population-level processes shape the generation, maintenance, and loss of biodiversity at genetic, population and species levels.
+We use multiple study systems, often systems experiencing substantial environmental change, multiple disciplines, and data synthesis to address our questions.

 Originally from Nova Scotia, I began as a teacher and researcher in the Department of Biological Sciences at the University of Manitoba in 2016.
 In research I aim to link population genetic patterns to ecological processes to better understand evolutionary change.
 I supervise research across diverse areas ranging from intense field ecology to computer based population genomics.
 I teach a 4th year/graduate level Evolutionary Genetics and contribute to teaching 3rd year Evolutionary Biology.

 Great Lakes Fishery Commission funded postdoctoral fellow 2019 -